Exiv2/exiv2/README-CONAN.md

 ##### Static Builds

-The default builds of Exiv2 and sample applications build use DLLs.
+The default builds of Exiv2 and sample applications build and use DLLs.

 To build static libraries, use the cmake option -DBUILD\_SHARED\_LIBS=Off.
-Visual Studio users will probably also want to use the static run-time.
+You will probably also want to use the static run-time.
 The default is to use the dynamic run-time library.

 ```bash
 $ cmake -DBUILD_SHARED_LIBS=Off -DEXIV2_ENABLE_DYNAMIC_RUNTIME=Off